uwitonzedaniel/uwitonzedaniel.github.io/_pages/contact.md

 permalink: /contact/
 ---

 If you have any questions, comments, or would just like to say hello in general, please don't hesitate to <span class="svg-icon icon-envelope-o svg-baseline" aria-hidden="true"><svg><use xlink:href="/assets/icons/icons.min.svg#icon-envelope-o"></use></svg></span> e-mail me at *denishazamukeATgmailDOTcom*.
-You can also contact me through these following social networks and I'll be sure to respond in a timely manner!
+You can also contact me through these following social networks and I'll be sure to respond in a timely manner however be informed that due to large volume of business automation requests, priority might be transfered to paid ones!

 <ul class="social-links">
   {% if site.author.twitter %}